Is Jesus Deity?

 @Dave_L said:

-"Notorious" means well known or famous, but usually for bad deeds or actions.
+What did Paul refer to when he said Jesus became of no reputation?
+Obviously it was his deity because it takes special revelation to discern this.
+And we know Jesus the man became notorious since any can grasp this with their natural senses."Notorious" means well known or famous, but usually for bad deeds or actions.
 For what bad deeds or actions do you contend Jesus became notorious?

 As for his becoming a person of "no reputation," it seems to me that Paul finds a great difference between Jesus' state as a crucified servant/slave and the state of one who was "in the form of God."
 Jesus chose to be the obedient servant, a state which, compared to the state Paul believes he could have had, was basically nothing... or of "no reputation."